How do I figure out how many sales I need to stay on top of my Bills and Daily expenses?

 I don’t ask myself how much money do I need to make each month.
 I break it down into what do I need to list each day to end up with the sales I need to cover the amount of money it takes to live today, tomorrow, next week, next month.
 What I mean by this is I pull out all of my bills and write on a calendar, I use a white board, and I write down on the date the bills are due what it is and how much is owed.
 Then I know how much I need to bring in each week prior to that to pay those bills.

 The rule of thumb on ebay is if you sell a $100 then your net will end up being approximately $30.
 Lots of sellers use the 1/3 rule.
-There are selling fees, inventory expenses, you have to pay for your gas to go find it, etc. Now if you only buy items that cost $1-$5 then are able to turn it into $20-$30 then your profit margins may be much better but you will not always be able to do that.
+There are selling fees, inventory expenses, you have to pay for your gas to go find it, etc. Now if you only buy items that cost $1-$5 then are able to turn it into $15-$20-$30+ then your profit margins may be much better but you will not always be able to do that.
 You will have items that you think are never going to sell that just sit there.
-I have found out that the things I think are going to sell really good don’t and the things I’m not even sure about listing actually seem to sell really fast.
+I have figured out that the things I think are going to sell really good don’t and the things I’m not even sure about listing actually seem to sell really fast.
 So it’s tough for me right now to prioritize my listings.
-Children’s clothes always seem to sell good so that’s a safe item.
-Clothes in general move better than coffee cups or dishes.
-Bedding has been really slow for me.
-All of these things have to be considered when choosing how many listings you need to list to make the number of sales you need to make.
+Children’s clothes always seem to sell good so that’s a safe item but kid’s clothing usually sell for smaller profit margins so try to start with higher profit with a quick sell thru rate.
+Clothes in general move better than coffee cups or dishes but I have sold many of each.
+Bedding has been really slow for me but with large profits that were worth the wait.
+It is a good idea to know the turnaround time (how long will it takes to sell it (#sold vs. #listed = sell thru rate).
+A faster sale that’s lower priced can be better than waiting on the higher priced items with long wait times to sell.
+For bill paying funds I prefer mostly quick sellers with a few higher valued items as more of a bonus!

 Here is examples of how I do the math